Bernardo-MG/spring-ws-ldap-security-example/src/site/markdown/index.md

 # Spring WS LDAP Security Example

-Example for LDAP security with Spring.
+Example for setting up LDAP Security on a web service with Spring Boot.

+## Usage

 The project requires an authorization server.
 The Docker compose file will take care of this, while running the project: